 Upcoming events and work in progress

-Commissioner of the Australian Charities and Not-for-profits Commission (ACNC), Dr Gary Johns, will be addressing Committee members in November 2018.
-As the independent national regulator of Australia’s NFP sector, the ACNC plays a critical role in maintaining, protecting, and enhancing public trust and confidence in the sector, and ensuring it remains robust, independent, and unburdened by unnecessary regulatory obligations.
+Commissioner of the Australian Charities and Not-for-profits Commission (ACNC), Dr Gary Johns, addressed Committee members in November 2018.
+As the independent national regulator of Australia’s NfP sector, the ACNC plays a critical role in maintaining, protecting, and enhancing public trust and confidence in the sector, and ensuring it remains robust, independent, and unburdened by unnecessary regulatory obligations.

-Dr Johns will update members on the ACNC’s mission, and provide his thoughts on the future of the NFP sector, including why NFP organisations will need to re-evaluate their operating models, become more creative and technology-savvy, and embrace transparency to win support.
+Dr Johns updated members on the ACNC’s mission, and provide his thoughts on the future of the NfP sector, including why NfP organisations will need to re-evaluate their operating models, become more creative and technology-savvy, and embrace transparency to win support.

 RFDS CEO Scott Chapman on the 'third sector'

 Royal Flying Doctor Service Victoria CEO Scott Chapman is the facilitator of our Not-for-Profit Taskforce, a group reviewing the sector with a focus on addressing the impact of future disruption that has been identified through our Melbourne 4.0 work.
 The Taskforce met again on the 14th of February 2018 and Scott shares his thoughts:

 "The Not-for-Profit taskforce has already identified a number of trends and challenges facing the sector which are clearly linked to the impacts of the fourth industrial revolution such as: